Stormbase/django-otp-webauthn/docs/contributing/style_guide.rst

 Headings
 ~~~~~~~~
+Ensure your headings are concise and descriptive.
+Use sentence case for headings by capitalizing only the first word.
+If a heading includes an official term, retain its original capitalization.

-Always use heading levels in a sequential order without skipping, such as progressing from H1 to H2 to H3, rather than jumping from H1 directly to H3.
-In most cases, avoid using headings beyond H3.
-Instead, structure your content through numbered or bullet lists instead of adding deeper heading levels.
+Also, use heading levels in sequential order without skipping.
+For example, progress from H1 to H2 to H3.
+Avoid using headings beyond H3.
+Instead, structure content with numbered or bullet lists.

 Also, underlines must be the same length as the title or heading.
 Use sentence case for headings by capitalizing only the first word: